pieterjandesmedt/vite-et-reves/content/captains-log/2020-02-23-across-the-atlantic-ocean.md

 #### 2020-02-13 --- Day 5 --- Caught a mahi mahi

 We caught a mahi mahi!
 It was a close call.
 The reel got all tangled up after we let it out too fast.
 We took the tension of the line to untangle it, while the fish was trashing wildly in the distance.
-We changed course and took in half of the spinnaker to reduce boat speed.
+We changed course and took in half of the {{% explain "spinnaker" "a large light sail that is used when the wind comes _from behind_ your boat" %}} to reduce boat speed.
 I finally got the line untangled and could start reeling it in.

 Bit by bit, ever so slowly, I managed to bring the fish closer.
 I felt it getting tired.
 Finally, after a 2 hour ordeal, Barbara was able to grab it and bring it on board.
 We stuck it in a bucket and Antoine sliced its gills with a knife.
 Still blood got everywhere.
 It kept twitching and spasming so I tried stabbing it twice in the head --- not sure where a mahi mahi's brain is.